vijaysharm/gezzoo-node/README.md

 ###UI

-+ Display the current user's character on the reply page.
 + Check if pressing 'back' on the browser allows the state to be refreshed.
   + maybe forward to the right state if that's the case.
 + Add a home button to leave a game and go to the game list
 + Need a modal dialog for POST actions (setting characters, guessing, questions, etc...)
-  + The dialog should be displayed for a given amount of time.
   + The dialog should also be able to display results from a user action (i.e. YOU GUESSED RIGHT!!!)
 + Add a 'user guessed x' type in the action screen
   + Make this item look better and add that they were wrong/right
 + Disable Submit button on action/reply screens
 + Have the API return you an object with localized strings.
-You can also have different messages in the text box to make the experience a little more fun.
+  + You can also have different messages in the text box to make the experience a little more fun.
-+ Implement the 'flip' button to show that the user has already flipped this character.
-+ Implement transitions after user actions
-  + Bad guess/ask -> home page
-  + Good guess -> ?
-  + reply -> user board
-  + etc...
 + Take out all the hardcoded placeit images for avatars and replace them with something from the server
 + Make action dialog boxes look better
 + Validate the state of the game.
 If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.